RabeyaSumi/RabeyaSumi/README.md

 ![Screenshot](https://i.ibb.co/0jvjfxP/Capturertyr.jpg)

 ### Hi there 👋, My name is Rabeya Sumi
 Passionate about competitive programming, system design, and clean software architecture.
-Built an Online Judge platform with features like user handles, contest management, and live submission tracking.
 Currently exploring AI fundamentals, machine learning, and real-world software engineering practices.
 Working on developer tools like a YouTube bookmarking Chrome extension.
 Strong background in mathematics, with a focus on logic and problem solving.
 Focused on building tools that are minimal, efficient, and purpose-driven.

 Skills: REACT / JS /PYTHON / HTML / CSS/ PHP